 If your current sales process isn’t yielding the results you want, it’s important to take a close look at what’s working and what’s not.
 Managers should take a magnifying glass to the sales pipeline, employee and customer feedback, and KPIs to uncover what is currently contributing to their team’s successes and failures.

 Modern technology can help managers turn the data captured throughout the sales process into actionable insights.
-Buyer sentiment analysis, for example, offers full visibility into a prospect’s emotional response to each sales engagement, giving managers a bird’s eye view of data that can help them quickly repeat the process or correct wrongdoings at scale.
+Buyer sentiment analysis, for example, offers full visibility into a prospect’s emotional response to each sales engagement, giving managers a bird’s-eye view of data that can help them quickly repeat the process or correct wrongdoings at scale.

 Powerful sales dashboards can help your team assess and improve the process, too.
-They standardized, centralize, and visually display all of your sales data in a single place, so managers can more easily measure team performance and progress against their goals in real time — and more accurately forecast and set sales plans moving forward.
+They standardize, centralize, and visually display all of your sales data in a single place, so managers can more easily measure team performance and progress against their goals in real time — and more accurately forecast and set sales plans moving forward.
 Some tools allow managers to build dashboards based on completely up-to-date data for fully informed coaching that improves the sales process.

 Your sales process should always reflect your customers’ needs, priorities, and objectives.
 For any sales organization, a customer-centric approach makes for a more effective sales process.
 By shifting to a customer-minded perspective, sales teams can land better leads, achieve higher levels of customer engagement, and improve their bottom line.